Revised March 2016

 New Orleans is home to attractions and museums that speak to the city's unique culture as well as general attractions sure to please any visitor.
 Examples include: plantation homes, riverboat cruises, tours, Café Du Monde, African American Museum, Louisiana State Museums, The New Orleans Historic Collection, Ogden Museum of Southern Art, Audubon Zoo, Harrah's Casino and its entertainment-filled Fulton Street Promenade, New Orleans Museum of Art, Bestoff Sculpture Garden, City Park, the Botanical Gardens, Fair Grounds Race Course and Slots, Contemporary Arts Center, Louisiana Children's Museum, Louisiana Philharmonic Orchestra, the New Orleans Ballet, Audubon Insectarium, The Southern Food and Beverage Museum, Museum of the American Cocktail, The Audubon Aquarium of the Americas, Blane Kern's Mardi Gras World and the National WWII Museum.

 There are plenty of flights into New Orleans!
-Airlines operating out of the Armstrong International Airport include: Air Canada, AirTran, Alaska Airlines, American Airlines, Delta, Frontier Airlines, JetBlue Airways, PeoplExpress, Southwest, Spirit, United, U.S. Airways and VacationExpress.For the fourth consecutive year, Louis Armstrong New Orleans International Airport has experienced an amazing increase in passenger volume and is the fastest growing airport in the U.S.According to the 2013 statistical summary, the airport moved 9,207,636 passengers in 2013, an 18 percent increase over the 7,787,373 passengersin 2009.
-The 7.1 percent increase in 2013 is credited in large part to the growth of the New Orleans region as a top flight destination for leisure, conventions and business.
-Today, the millions of passengers traveling from New Orleans can select one of thirteen airlines presently operating at the airport for their air travel needs.
+Airlines operating out of the Armstrong International Airport include: Air Canada, AirTran, Alaska Airlines, American Airlines, Delta, Frontier Airlines, JetBlue Airways, PeoplExpress, Southwest, Spirit, United, U.S. Airways and VacationExpress.For the fourth consecutive year, Louis Armstrong New Orleans International Airport has experienced an amazing increase in passenger volume and is the fastest growing airport in the U.S.According to year-end 2015 airport passenger data, the Aiport served a total of 10,673,301 passengers, an increase of 9.1% as compared to last year.
+Building on six consecutive years of growth, the 2015 passenger numbers mark a significant milestone for the Airport.
+The continued increase is credited in large part to the growth of the New Orleans region as a top flight destination for leisure, conventions and business.
+Today, the millions of passengers traveling from New Orleans can select one of fourteen airlines presently operating at the airport for their air travel needs.

-There are over 1,200 taxis available on New Orleans' streets and at major hotels.
-Taxi rates are $3.50 plus $2 per mile (.25 per one-eighth mile) thereafter.
+There are more than 1,200 taxis available on New Orleans' streets and at major hotels.
+Taxi rates are $3.50 plus $.30 per one-eighth mile thereafter.
 There is also an additional charge of $1.00 per passenger after the first passenger.

 RTA services are $1.25, including bus transportation and the streetcar.
 Thirty-three bus and streetcar lines are running daily.
 Bus service allows transportation throughout the city's major corridor, extending from the Faubourg Marigny to Riverbend.